MerlijnWajer/tracy/README.rst

 ================

 Tracy is still work in progress, although already quite useful for certain tasks.
-We're working on supporting multiple system call ABIs, W^X support for safe tracing and BSD support.
+We're working W^X support for safe tracing with multiple ABIs and BSD support.